-As a firm with over twenty years of experience, we know how deceitful insurance companies are when it comes to paying you less than you deserve.
+As a Long Island car accident law firm with over twenty years of experience, we know how deceitful insurance companies are when it comes to paying you less than you deserve.
 With TonaLaw, our clients are assured that their attorney is working tirelessly to ensure that they receive the settlement they deserve.

 These reasons make it essential that you get compensation for your injuries from a New York personal injury lawyer.
 Our legal team at TonaLaw provides a wide range of services, including personal injury and no-fault collections, business litigation, and more.
 Call or text 1 (833) TONALAW today for more information.